YahyaAhmedKhan/obsidian/HCI Notes Doc.md

 ## 7. Flexibility and efficiency of use

-Allow users to tailor frequent actions.Accelerators – unseen by the novice user – may often speed up the interaction for the expert user to such an extent that the system can cater to both inexperienced and experienced users.
+Allow users to tailor frequent actions.
+Accelerators – unseen by the novice user – may often speed up the interaction for the expert user to such an extent that the system can cater to both inexperienced and experienced users.

 ## 8. Aesthetic and minimalist design